Fishkeeping FAQ's

 Based on the desired pH level and the specific needs of your fish, determine the most suitable adjustment method.
 Consider natural methods, such as driftwood or peat moss, or chemical solutions if necessary.
 Research the compatibility and dosage requirements of any additives or solutions you plan to use.

-ALSO READ: Can I Use Driftwood In A Saltwater Tank?
+ALSO READ: Can I Participate In Fish Exhibitions Or Contests?

 Follow Instructions Carefully